Ladirico/pago-pa-stargazers/README.md

 <p>
     <span>This is the first screen that is shown to the user.
 To begin the search there is a need to enter the name of the user whose information we want to         search for and click on the "Start Stalking" button.
-On click, a <a href="https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28#get-a-user">GET API</a> is performed to retrieve information on the creator that was chosen </span>
+On click, a <a href="https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28#get-a-user">GET API</a> is performed to retrieve information on the creator that was chosen.</span>
 </p>

 </br>